jakob-rzeppa/supply-manager-backend/README.md

 - Swagger documentation
 - Check if using refreshTokens is necessery / sensible
 - Implement logging
+- Implement a CI/CD pipeline using Github Actions

 ## How to use the application locally?